mcallegari/qlcplus-docs/README.md

 The [qlcplus.org](qlcplus.org) website uses the [Grav](https://getgrav.org/) content management system (CMS).
 Using a customized version of the Grav Learn2 theme, Learn2 with Git Sync is designed to help collaboratively edit Markdown-based documentation.

-When changes are made to this repo the [docs.qlcplus.org](https://docs.qlcplus.org/) site automatically updates with the changes.
+When changes are made to this git repository the [docs.qlcplus.org](https://docs.qlcplus.org/) site automatically updates with the changes.

 ## How to Contribute